canlab/Paradigms_Public/inprep_Ashar_CBP/README.md

 This repo contains the paradigms used in the Psych.
 Txs for CBP study (aka OLP4CBP).
 The paradigms are written in MATLAB.
 They require 1) PsychToolbox (http://psychtoolbox.org/), and 2) installation of the finger pressure device and back bladder pressure device, for the tasks that uses those devices.

+`run_mri_tasks.m` runs the MRI tasks in order, and `run_EEG_tasks.m` runs the tasks from the EEG session in order.
+For both of those files, edit the subject number and the session (i.e., timepoint / day) at the top, and then run the following cells.
+Paths will need to be edited to match the location to which you download this repository.